Whitefish Mountain Resort Signature Story Ideas

 Whitefish Mountain Resort was one of the first ski areas to establish a policy to safely manage its uphill skiing community.
 In the years leading up to the 2009-2010 ski season, uphill traffic grew from a niche hobby to a downright popular recreational choice.
 As the sport became more accessible, more novice skiers began to participate.
 This increase in volume, combined with a decrease in average experience level, led to some problems that were becoming increasing common early 2010.
 Together with the Flathead National Forest, on which the majority of the ski area exists, and the local uphill skiing community a policy was formed.

 In 2017 Whitefish Mountain Resort added a “SkiMo” component to its Wednesday Night Race League Series and it was well received.
-This winter the series will grow from four races to five starting on Wednesday, January 10, 2018.
+This winter the series features five races starting on Wednesday, January 9, 2019.
 The courses combine uphill and downhill and competitors need skins, a headlamp, and some wayfinding ability.

 Off Piste – Natural Wonders Await